 As we enter our harvest season full steam ahead and begin to press our olives into extra virgin olive oil, we thought it’d be a good a time as any to clear up any confusion about the different grades of olive oil!

 Extra virgin olive oil is the top grade of olive oil, delivering the best taste and the full health benefits of olive oil.
 The olives are crushed at a mill and the oil is extracted via mechanical means – versus refined oil extracted through the use of heat or chemicals.
 In our case, we crush our olives and run the resulting paste through a centrifuge to separate the oil from the water and sediment.
 Think of it as freshly pressed fruit juice.
 (Yes, olives are a fruit!)

-And, to be truly extra virgin, the oil must pass a battery of chemical requirements (such as free fatty acid percent and peroxide levels) set by the Madrid-based International Olive Council (IOC), the California Olive Oil Council (COOC), Australian Olive Association (AOA), and other bodies.
-We adhere to the COOC and AOA standards as well as our own internal standards that we have set for ourselves to be more rigorous than others.
+And, to be truly extra virgin, the oil must pass a battery of chemical requirements (such as free fatty acid percent and peroxide levels).
+We adhere to the Olive Oil Commission of California standards as well as our own internal standards that we have set for ourselves to be more rigorous than others.
 In addition to the chemical tests, true extra virgin olive oil must pass a panel of professional tasters who detect positive attributes like olive fruitiness; the tasters must not find any taste flaws.
 In short, the oil must taste like olives and be of the freshest quality.

 So what about all the other labels you see?